CastleCSS/castlecss/README.md

 npm update castlecss-core
 npm update castlecss-buttons
 npm update castlecss-notifications
+npm update castlecss-docs
 ```

-## Documentation
+## Documentation and examples
-We're currently writing the documentation.
-Hang on tight!
+You can find the documentation and examples at http://www.castlecss.com and included in this package (castlecss-docs)

 ## Setup
 Your project should have a setup similair to this (included in the Full package):